 But the Court’s past, even if it were as glorious as Breyer claims, has only limited relevance to the present Supreme Court of the United States.
 Today’s Court is quite a different kettle of fish from the Court as it existed even as recently as February 2016, when Antonin Scalia died.

 Since then, the public has seen one party relentlessly assault all democratic and legal norms in its stunningly successful—and shamelessly explicit—campaign to make the Court into a guarantor of right-wing policy and one-party rule.
-The abduction of the seat left empty by Scalia; the banana republic–style installation of Brett Kavanaugh, who was credibly accused of attempted rape; and finally the brutal hypocrisy of jamming Amy Coney Barrett into Ruth Ginsburg’s former seat, have been too blatant and too recent for millions of Americans to ignore.
+The abduction of the seat left empty by Scalia; the banana republic–style installation of the accused rapist Brett Kavanaugh; and finally the brutal hypocrisy of jamming Amy Coney Barrett into Ruth Ginsburg’s former seat, have been too blatant and too recent for millions of Americans to ignore.
 And lecturing the people—telling us we should pretend we didn’t see these acts—just will not do.

 As lectures on judging go, Breyer’s is surprisingly devoid of evidence.
 He insists that judges do not make political decisions.
 But he bolsters this simply by saying it must be true since they don’t think of themselves as making political decisions, a tautological assurance we as good citizens must accept.
 Nobody required Stephen Breyer to write this book at this time.
 But having decided to weigh in on these issues, he owes the nation a decent respect for its intelligence.